livebook-dev/livebook/README.md

 The following environment variables configure Livebook:

-  * LIVEBOOK_COOKIE - sets a cookie for the web application distributed node
+  * LIVEBOOK_COOKIE - sets the cookie for running Livebook in a cluster.
+    Defaults to a random string that is generated on boot.

   * LIVEBOOK_IP - sets the ip address to start the web application on.
 Must be a valid IPv4 or IPv6 address.